jdhughes-usgs/GW3099-2024/SOFTWARE.md

 ## Part 4.
 Create the `gw3099viz` environment (OPTIONAL)

-On Friday there will be an Advanced Visualization session this will cover use of Paraview, QGIS, Panolopy, and PyVista.
+On Friday there will be an Advanced Visualization session that will cover use of Paraview, QGIS, Panolopy, and PyVista.
 Paraview, QGIS, and Panaolopy are not included in the `gw3099` class environment.
 If you would like to run these programs on your laptop you will have to install a second environment.

 1. Using a text editor, such as Notepad or Notepad++, create a file called `environment-viz.yml`.
 It should contain the information in [this environment file](./environment-viz.yml).
 Save this file to your hard drive, preferably in your user home folder so that it can be easily accessed in the next step.
 (Caution!
 Notepad will automatically append a .txt suffix to your file name; you don't want this to happen.)